usdoj-crt/beta-ada/_pages/topics/mobility-devices.md

 ## Other Power-Driven Mobility Devices

-An “other power-driven mobility device” (OPDMD) is any mobility device:
+An “other power-driven mobility device” (OPDMD) is any mobility device powered by batteries, fuel, or other engines that may be used by people with disabilities to get around.
+OPDMDs include:
-1. Not typically designed for people who have disabilities

-2. Powered by batteries, fuel, or other engines
-These include:
 - Golf carts
 - Electronic personal assistance mobility devices (EPAMDs) such as Segways®
 - Other devices designed to operate in areas without defined public routes, such as all-terrain vehicles (ATVs)